waipingng/Project-X/README.md

     d) implement the duration function by python3 code/rating_and_length.py: to get the relationship with duration and ratings, python3 code/Duration_frequency_graph.py to get the graph

-    e) implement genre_audience_breadth_code.py by python3 code/genre_audience_breadth_code.py: figure out the coding part of  the relationship of film genres and the breadth of a movie’s audience and save to the new csv file; implement graph_genre_breadth.py by python3 code/graph_genre_breadth.py : draw the graph of the relationship between film genres and the breadth of a movie’s audience; implement breadth_rate_code.py by python3 code/breadth_rate_code.py : the coding part of the correlation between the audience's breadth and the ratings and save to the new csv file; implement graph_breadth_rate.py by python3 code/graph_breadth_rate.py : draw the graph of the correlation between the audience's breadth and the ratings
+    e) implement genre_audience_breadth_code.py by  python3 code/genre_audience_breadth_code.py   : figure out the coding part of  the relationship of film genres and the breadth of a movie’s audience and save to the new csv file; implement graph_genre_breadth.py by   python3 code/graph_genre_breadth.py   :draw the graph of the relationship between film genres and the breadth of a movie’s audience, please check the "artifacts/genre_audience_breadth_table_part1" and the "artifacts/genre_audience_breadth_table_part2" to see graphs I drawed. if your computer is macOS, you can see my graphs by " open artifacts/genre_audience_breadth_table_part1.png " and  "open artifacts/genre_audience_breadth_table_part2.png"
+    ; implement breadth_rate_code.py by  python3 code/breadth_rate_code.py  : the coding part of the correlation between the audience's breadth and the ratings and save to the new csv file; implement graph_breadth_rate.py by  python3 code/graph_breadth_rate.py  : draw the graph of the correlation between the audience's breadth and the ratings

 **2. Data Source**